Truck and Coach Technician – Mack/Volvo MAP 32

 Telephone: 416-289-5000, ext.
 7069

-The Truck and Coach Technician – MACK/VOLVO MAP 32 program prepares you for success through 32 weeks of in-class training and four, one-week work placements.
+The Truck and Coach Technician – MACK/VOLVO MAP 32 program prepares you for success through 32 weeks of in-class training and two, two-week work placements.

 While all aspects of heavy truck technology are embodied in the Truck and Coach Tech MACK/VOLVO program, fundamentals of engines, fuel systems, electrical systems, gear trains, brakes steering and suspension systems and work place practices are emphasized.
 Training focused on electronics, diagnosis and computer management systems concludes the program.

-More specifically, the 32 weeks of in-class training consists of seven courses:
+More specifically, the 32 weeks of in-class training consists of eight courses:

 - Drive Trains